I understand that I select one of four method areas for my second year. How does this decision affect my practicum work and coursework?

-The choice of the method area determines the type of field placement for your second year as well as the series of second-year practice courses, including the advanced research course.
-For instance, if you were to choose Advanced Clinical Practice, your field placement would entail working directly with individuals, families and groups.
+The choice of the method area determines the type of practicum placement for your second year as well as the series of second-year practice courses, including the advanced research course.
+For instance, if you were to choose Advanced Clinical Practice, your practicum placement would entail working directly with individuals, families and groups.
 You would be required to take T7113 (Advanced Clinical Practice in a Field of Practice) and T7114 (Advanced Clinical Practice with Populations, Modalities, and Professional Practice Issues) as your practice method courses, and T7501 (Clinical Practice Evaluation) as your advanced research course.

 Is it possible to do two methods and/or two fields of practice?